What Are Assets And What Are Liabilities?

 If you do not want to talk about work, you can even write about your hobbies such as travel or gardening.
 There are successful money making websites in every niche.
 Explore online business as one of the best income generating side gigs.

 Unlike physical business, it is effortless and cheap to create a website.
-For a low monthly fee of $3.95/month you can create a website to get started.
+For a low monthly fee of $3.95/month you can sign-up to get started.
 Check out my step by step guide for beginners on how to start a website.

 ACTION STEP: At a minimum, consider setting up a website and brainstorming ideas for your online business.